Antares-Network/BASM/README.md

 # BASM
 Bungee Automatic Server Manager is a BungeeCord plugin that allows a server owner to allow for private proxied SMP servers to be created and managed by players.

+# Plugin has just entered the planning stages, No release date is yet planned

 ## Functionality:
 - Plugin has entered the planning stages so no features yet exist